-But those methods of weight loss are often unregulated, unsafe, or too good to be true.
+But those weight loss methods are often unregulated, unsafe, or too good to be true.
 It is always important to talk with your doctor before taking new pills or in case you consider surgery.

-All surgical procedures involve a certain degree of risk, which may include the risk of death.
+All surgical procedures involve a certain degree of risk, including death.
 Take your time to research your options and talk with your doctor.
 They can help you understand which is a good option for you.

 How are they taken?